organisciak/dissertation/document/6_subjective.md

 [^HCOMPreference]: This chapter is a new reporting of work previously presented at HCOMP 2014, with co-authors Jaime Teevan, Susan Dumais, Robert C.
 Miller, and Adam Tauman Kalai [@organisciak_crowd_2014].
 Research was performed for Microsoft Research.
   This treatment includes additional data reporting, including discussion of costs and qualitative feedback, as well as an additional set of experiments around handwriting emulation.
+  Co-authorship notes in appendix.

 Other people can tell us a lot about what an individual might want from an information system.
-In recent years, information systems have figured out how to successfully incorporate large-scale feedback from others using logged user behavior improve web search (cite), make good movie
-(cite Netflix) and product (cite Amazon) recommendations, and even support responses to crisis situations (cite Palen).
+In recent years, information systems have figured out how to successfully incorporate large-scale feedback from others using logged user behavior improve web search (TODO cite), make good movie () and product (TODO cite Amazon) recommendations, and even support responses to crisis situations (TODO cite Palen).
-To do this successfully, these systems must account for the fact that not all people want the same thing (cite potential for personalization?).
+To do this successfully, these systems must account for the fact that not all people want the same thing (TODO cite potential for personalization?).
 Given enough behavioral data, systems like Netflix and Amazon have been able to successfully personalize their content to individual users by identifying other related users and showing them what those users have consumed.[^HCOMPreference]

 While large-scale approaches to personalization have been successful, they can only be applied to cases where significant behavioral data already exists.

 Netflix can do a good job recommending popular publicly released movies, but would have a much harder time recommending content from a small private collection.
-,,,

 With growing access to real-time human workers through paid crowd markets, a new opportunity to use information from others to address personal information needs is becoming feasible: *personalized crowdsourcing*.

-Crowdsourcing is commonly used for objective tasks, such as in the creation of training datasets **(e.g.,)** or for evaluation [e.g., @kiritchenko_sentiment_2014; @radinsky_learning_2012]
+Crowdsourcing is commonly used for objective tasks, such as in the creation of training datasets **(TODO e.g.,)** or for evaluation [e.g., @kiritchenko_sentiment_2014; @radinsky_learning_2012]
 Crowdsourcing allows many of the complexities of modeling subjective needs to be sidestepped and delegated to a kernel of people.
-Recent

-work has begun to exploring crowdsourcing to solve person-specific problems, such as in travel planning [@zhang_human_2012], document editing [@bernstein_soylent:_2010], and email management [@kokkalis_emailvalet_2013].
+Recent work has begun to exploring crowdsourcing to solve person-specific problems, such as in travel planning [@zhang_human_2012], document editing [@bernstein_soylent_2010], and email management [@kokkalis_emailvalet_2013].
 This paper introduces personalized crowdsourcing as a general solution to this class of problem, applying human computation through paid crowdsourcing for on-demand personalization.

 To explore how paid online crowds can be leveraged to personalize for individuals in sparse data settings, we present two protocols,